 So how do you get started investing?
 Let’s take a look at some practicalities.

-We can see this by looking at the performance of an index, like the FTSE 100 or the S&P 500.
+We can see this by looking at the performance of an index, like the UK 100 or the S&P 500.

-The FTSE 100 is a collection of 100 of the largest companies in the UK that have shares trading on the London Stock Exchange.
+The UK 100 is a collection of 100 of the largest companies in the UK that have shares trading on the London Stock Exchange.

-From 2000 to the end of 2019, the total return on the index was approximately 77 per cent or approximately 3 per cent a year.
+From 2000 to the end of 2019, the total return of the 100 largest UK companies was approximately 77 per cent or roughly 3 per cent a year.

 Over the same period of time, the S&P 500 increased in value by 120 per cent or 6 per cent on a yearly basis.